 Why I Looked It Up

-It came up in a book about the world in 1913.
+It came up in 1913: In Search of the World Before the Great War.
 I knew the term from the cable channel, and had a general understanding that it was a movie theater, but was short on specifics.
 In particular, I was curious where the name came from.